Chapter 13: Query Processing

 (b) Sort the in-memory blocks

-(c) Write sorted data to run R
+(c) Write sorted data to run Ri; increment i.

 Let the final value of i be N